SINCROgroup/Hierarchical-Policy-Gradient-RL-for-Multi-Agent-Shepherding-Control-of-Non-Cohesive-Targets/README.md

 - "N_10_M_100.mp4": This video shows the simulation discussed in Section V.C and depicted in Figure 6 of [1].
 The previously trained network, designed for a two-herder, five-target scenario, is extended to handle 10 herders and 100 targets.
 Each herder is limited to sensing the five closest targets and the nearest herder, demonstrating the scalability and effectiveness of the proposed solution.

-[1]: Stefano Covone, Italo Napolitano, Francesco De Lellis, Mario di Bernardo, "Hierarchical Policy-Gradient Reinforcement Learning for Multi-Agent Shepherding Control of Non-Cohesive Targets," submitted for pubblication in the proceedings of, and presentation at the Conference on Decision and Control 2025.
+[1]: Stefano Covone, Italo Napolitano, Francesco De Lellis, Mario di Bernardo, "Hierarchical Policy-Gradient Reinforcement Learning for Multi-Agent Shepherding Control of Non-Cohesive Targets," accepted for pubblication in the proceedings of, and presentation at the 64th IEEE Conference on Decision and Control 2025.